aiur-adept/aiur-adept/README.md

 - 👋 Hi, I’m @aiur-adept
 - 👀 I’m interested in ... truth, love, beauty, goodness
 - 🌱 I’m currently learning ...
-Linear Algebra & the pandas library (Data Science)
+Networking
 - 💞️ I’m looking to collaborate on ... whatever makes your heart sing
 - 📫 How to reach me ... right here on github!
 If you know me elsewhere, we'll chat there